Basics In Statistics Question And Answers

 • Systematic

-• It is obtained by selecting one unit at random & then selecting additional units at evenly spaced interval till an adequate sample size is obtained
+• Systematic is obtained by selecting one unit at random and then selecting additional units at evenly spaced intervals till an adequate sample size is obtained

 • Stratified Random